 If lost you must apply to the relevant exam board for replacements at a cost of £35 per certificate.

 You will be issued with a timetable listing the dates and times for each of your exams.
-Read your timetable carefully and report any errors or omissions to Miss Payton the Examinations Officer as soon as possible.
+Read your timetable carefully and report any errors or omissions to Mrs Wigglesworth the Examinations Officer as soon as possible.

-Seating plans will be posted on the Examinations wall in the dining room on the day of each exam.
-You must check the plan before entering the exam room and sit in the place allocated to you.
-Being in the right place at the right time is your responsibility.
+Seating plans will be displayed on the Examination Notice Board.
+You must check the seating plan before entering the exam room, and sit in the correct place which has been allocated to you.
+Being in the correct place at the right time is your responsibility.

 Your individual entry timetable confirms which tiers you have been entered for.
-If you have any concerns then see Miss Payton well in advance of the exam.
+If you have any concerns then see Mrs Wigglesworth well in advance of the exam.
 You will not be allowed to change tier on the day of the exam.

 Lateness, illness and other circumstances

-If you are taken ill at school, have any significant health concerns or other genuine problems affecting your performance you must see Miss Payton as soon as possible.
+If you are taken ill at school, have any significant health concerns or other genuine problems affecting your performance you must see Mrs Wigglesworth as soon as possible.